rkulla/remoclipbo/README.md

 ## Raycast Integration

+NOTE: You don't have to us raycast, if you prefer other keyboard shortcut apps.

+In `Settings>Extensions>Script Commands` click Add Directories, then add ~/.config/raycast/scripts/remoclipbo.sh and mkdir that locally and put my bash scripts in there and make them executable.
+Example of calling ~/bin/remoclipbo:

+    #!/bin/bash
+    # Required parameters:
+    # @raycast.schemaVersion 1
+    # @raycast.title Secure Copy Clipboard
+    # @raycast.mode silent

+    "$HOME/bin/remoclipbo  # Runs this existing bash script

+Note that the comments in the raycast/scripts/remoclipbo.sh file seem to be required, and/or restart Raycast, before it will detect the script.
+It will then show the script under `Settings>Extensions>Script Commands` so you can add a hotkey to it.
+I map it to HYPER+C

+Note: There's need to run 'Create Script Command' unless wanting to publish it publicly

 - **Hyper+H** mapped to `Clipboard History` to see the clipboard contents.
 - **Hyper+R** mapped to `Remote-clipboard.txt` quicklink to see `remote-clipboard.txt`.